 About Me

 Hello!
 My name is Chano Arreguin, the proud son of Mexican immigrants born and raised in California's Central Valley.
-I am currently a PhD candidate at Rice University in the department of Political Science.
+PhD in Political Science, Rice University (Dissertation defended, degree expected May, 2025).
 I completed a BA in Political Science at the University of California, Los Angeles.

 Research